-What is overlaying and underlaying in matched betting?
+This post explains all about overlaying and underlaying in matched betting.

 Use Trickybet advanced calculator to calculate standard matched bet lay stakes, overlays and underlays.

 When matched betting, you place a specific lay bet stake to give equal profit on all outcomes.
 Let’s call this a standard lay bet.

 Overlaying is laying more than a standard lat stake at a betting exchange.

 By overlaying you win more money at the exchange if your lay bet wins, but make less profit if your back bet wins at the bookmaker.

 Overlays are useful for free bet on winner horse racing offers.